-Perform the following procedure in these situations:
+Perform the following procedures in these situations:

-- Every time that you create trusted agents. - Every time that you revoke the certificates of existing trusted agents. - To create a gateway to a zone with trusted agents at both ends.
+- · Every time that you create trusted agents. - Every time that you revoke the certificates of existing trusted agents. - To create a gateway to a zone with trusted agents at both ends.
 You have to do this only a few times. - When you want all agents in cluster to be trusted.

-Follow these steps to add a trusted agent to a cluster:
+You can select one of these methods to add a trusted agent to a cluster: